Introduction

 Starlink and Road Trips?

 That’s a great question, and we get a lot of inquiries about it.
-So, what about using Elon Musk’s Starlink service while traveling?
+So, what about using Elon Musk’s Starlink service while travelling?

 In our opinion, for now, even though it theoretically allows you to surf in remote areas for a regular fee, there are still some concerns.